AnEstevez/recipes/README.md

 <img src="previews/jetpack.png"/>

 ## API
+TheMealDB is an open, crowd-sourced database of Recipes from around the world.
+They also offer a free JSON API for anyone wanting to use it, with additional features for subscribers.
 Recipes uses the TheMealDB API.
 Obtain your API_KEY [TheMealDB](https://www.themealdb.com/api.php) and paste it to the gradle.properties file to try the app.